jon-riches/ESP8266-TADO/README.md

 This code is potentially buggy, and could lock you out of your Tado account

-It's probably a bad idea to use many of these...
+It's probably a bad idea to use many of these at once...

 Inspired by https://community.tado.com/en-gb/discussion/2800/trvs-horribly-inaccurate-any-suggestions?